 Storage and Use of Dried Blood Spots:

-After the newborn screening is completed, there will remain some dried blood on the screening test cards.
+After the newborn screening is completed, some dried blood will remain on the screening test cards.
 These are called “residual dried blood spots.”
-The residual dried blood spots are stored at the lab for 6 months for the purpose of retesting the newborn if necessary.
-Genetic information linked to the individual is considered the property of the individual and it will never be released without the patient or the patient’s guardian’s consent.
-During storage, information from the newborn screening process may be given to a research facility as long as the researcher does not get any information that identifies who the information belongs to.
-This means that a researcher will only have access to anonymous samples.
-Release of any identifiable information will require written consent from the baby’s parent or guardian.
+The residual dried blood spots are stored at the lab for 6 months for the purpose of retesting the blood, if necessary.
 Your newborn’s identifying information will never be used for anything other than therapeutic purposes and will never be used to deny group disability or long-term care insurance or any other nontherapeutic purpose.
-However, the genetic information obtained during newborn screening may be released to be used for a criminal investigation or prosecution.
-Following the six-month storage period, the blood spots are separated from the infant's identifying information and the spots become unusable through a process called autoclaving and the information section is shredded.
+Following the six-month storage period, the blood spots on the test cards are separated from the infant's identifying information and the spots are made unusable through a process called autoclaving.
+Your child’s information, including the identifying information from the test card and any test results, is stored by the state for five years.